 Through presentation of his research and constant advocacy for energy sustainability, Dr. Holtzapple connects with the community, industry, academic colleagues and elected officials around the world.
 His service enhances the public awareness of the issues his research seeks to solve and broadens the reputation of Texas A&M as a leader in these fields.

 The Bush Excellence Awards were established through the vision and support of President and Mrs. George Bush in 2002, with financial assistance from the George Bush Presidential Library Foundation.
 Since that time, 36 awards have been presented to Texas A&M faculty.
-To view recipients from previous years visit here.
+To view recipients from previous years, visit the Public Partnership & Outreach website.